-6. Endowments
+5. Endowments

-The Foundation's endowment consists of approximately 25 individual funds established for a variety of purposes.
-Its endowment includes donor-restricted funds.
+The Foundation's endowment consists of approximately 28 individual funds established for a variety of purposes.
+Its endowment includes donor-restricted funds and funds designated by the Board to function as endowments.
 As required by generally accepted accounting principles (GAAP), net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.